 correlation of SIG5?
 AGE?

-Using an in-house LASSO-based tool (see Methods) to identify mutation signatures in both WGS and WXS samples, we found one Type II pRCC case out of 155 somatic WXS sequenced samples exhibited APOBEC-associated signature 2 and 13.
+Using a LASSO-based approach (see Methods) to identify mutation signatures in both WGS and WXS samples, we found one Type II pRCC case out of 155 somatic WXS sequenced samples exhibited APOBEC-associated signature 2 and 13.
 APOBEC mutation pattern enrichment analysis (see Method) further confirmed the presence of APOBEC activity in pRCC (Fig 3D).
 It was statistically enriched of APOBEC mutations (adjusted p-value < 0.0003).

+[[para]]

+This Type II pRCC case with APOBEC activities had non-silent mutations in ARID1A and MLL2 and a synonymous mutation in RXRA, all are identified as significantly mutated genes in UC.
+Potential pRCC driver events, for example low expression of CDKN2A or non-synonymous alternations in significantly mutated genes of pRCC, were absent in this sample.

 Prominent APOBEC activities were also incidentally detected in three upper track urothelial cancer samples sequenced and processed in the same pipeline with pRCC samples.
 This result is consistent with TCGA bladder urothelial cancer study [REF].
 Noticeably, all four samples showed significantly higher APOBEC3A and APOBEC3B mRNA expression level (p < 0.0022 and p < 0.0039 respectively, one-side rank sum test).

-This Type II pRCC case with APOBEC activities had non-silent mutations in ARID1A and MLL2 and a synonymous mutation in RXRA, all are identified as significantly mutated genes in UC.
-Potential pRCC driver events, for example low expression of CDKN2A or non-synonymous alternations in significantly mutated genes of pRCC, were absent in this sample.

 Consistent with previous studies (REF), we could not detect statistically significant APOBEC activities in an extensive WXS dataset consisting of 418 clear cell RCC (ccRCC) samples, even after resampling to avoid p-value adjustment eroding the power.
 Accordingly, very low level of APOBEC signatures (<15%) was found in only four samples.
 With a much larger sample size, this result was unlikely to be confounded by detecting power.